Free Shipping over $100

-What is Hypoglycaemia?
+What is Hypoglycemia?

 Hypoglycaemia is a medical condition that occurs when the level of glucose in the blood drops below normal levels.
 This can happen for various reasons, such as excessive physical activity, lack of food, medication side effects, or underlying medical conditions like diabetes.
 Hypoglycaemia can cause a wide range of symptoms, including shakiness, confusion, dizziness, and fatigue.
 These symptoms can be mild or severe and can lead to serious complications if left untreated.
 Treatment of hypoglycaemia typically involves consuming sugary foods or glucose-containing drinks or administering medication.
 Proper management and prevention of hypoglycaemia are crucial for people with diabetes or other medical conditions that can cause low blood sugar.

-What causes Hypoglycaemia?
+What causes Hypoglycemia?

 Hypoglycaemia is a medical condition characterised by low blood sugar levels.
 It is a common problem among individuals with diabetes but can also occur in people without diabetes under certain circumstances.
 In order to understand hypoglycaemia, it is important to know how blood sugar is regulated in the body.